Trump Is Pushing Back Against Macron's Criticism Of His Nationalism

 The Washington Post claims that President Trump was irked by the idea that the French protested something other than the ill-treatment of America by the EU.

-Ever since Trump’s last visit to France, he has been coming for Macron, who was once considered by the U.S. President to be an ally if not a friend.
-Trump seems to have turned on Macron on or about the time that the French President criticized the embattled president for his strong nationalist views which Macron called “the exact opposite of patriotism.”
+Ever since Trump’s last visit to France, he has been coming for Macron, who was once considered by the U.S. president to be an ally, if not a friend.
+Trump seems to have turned on Macron on or about the time that the French president criticized the embattled U.S. president for his strong nationalist views, which Macron called “the exact opposite of patriotism.”

-Trump responded to Macron’s speech in a huff, saying that the French President is upset because he is unpopular.
+Trump responded to Macron’s speech in a huff, saying that the French president is upset because he is unpopular.

 “The problem is that Emmanuel suffers from a very low Approval Rating in France, 26%, and an unemployment rate of almost 10%.
 He was just trying to get onto another subject.
 By the way, there is no country more Nationalist than France, very proud people-and rightfully so!”
+Trump tweeted.